tonethar/IGME-110-Fall-2025/exercises/ai-brainstorming-2151.md

 ```

 ### Step 2: Engage with Gemini's questions
-- Answer honestly about YOUR experience
+- Answer honestly about YOUR experience (or a Doomscroller you personally know)
 - Let it ask you 3-4 follow-up questions
 - Notice how it's helping you think deeper about the problem
 - **Save interesting insights it helps you discover**